Core & Main (CNM)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Core & Main’s margin expanded by 3.4 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Core & Main’s margin expanded by 7.1 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Core & Main’s free cash flow clocked in at $64 million in Q1, equivalent to a 3.3% margin.
+Core & Main’s free cash flow clocked in at $24 million in Q2, equivalent to a 1.1% margin.
 This cash profitability was in line with the comparable period last year but below its five-year average.
 We wouldn’t read too much into it because investment needs can be seasonal, causing short-term swings.
 Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)